Adrenochrome

 Adrenochrome is a chemical compound produced by the oxidation of adrenaline (epinephrine).
 It was the subject of limited research from the 1950s through to the 1970s as a potential cause of schizophrenia.
-While it has no current medical application, the related derivative compound, carbazochrome, is a hemostatic medication.
-Despite this compound's name, it is unrelated to the element chromium; instead, the ‑chrome suffix indicates a relationship to color, as pure adrenochrome is deep violet.
+While adrenochrome has no currently proven medical application, the semicarbazide derivative, carbazochrome, is a hemostatic medication.
+Adrenochrome is mass produced and commercially available to the public, and is not a controlled substance.

+Despite this compound's name, it is unrelated to the element chromium; instead, the "chrome" suffix indicates a relationship to color, as pure adrenochrome has a deep violet color.